duckietown/docs-brown/book/doc-sky/10-introduction/10-assignment.md

    map.

 ## FAA Rules (20 points)
+*Write the answers to these questions in the corresponding sections in `answers.txt`*

+In the United States, the Federal Aviation Administration regulates outdoor flight.
+(It does not regulate flight indoors.)
 Read the [FAA website](https://www.faa.gov/uas/) on Unmanned Aircraft Systems.
 Provide short answers to the following questions.

-*Write the answers to these questions in the corresponding sections in `answers.txt`*

 1. What procedures should you follow when flying your drone outside the CIT?
 (You might find it easiest to use the [B4UFLY Smartphone